scramjetorg/transform-hub/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Version (please complete the following information):**
- - csi version:
+ - STH version:
  - node version:
  - os:

 **Additional information like logs, screenshots etc.**